 What the bug looks like

-Cards get squeezed, text spills out, horizontal scroll appears, or the grid feels cramped and unstable on smaller screens.
+Cards become tiny, text spills out, the page scrolls sideways, or the grid looks cramped and unstable on mobile.

 Why it happens